hettiger/larapress/CONTRIBUTING.md

 3. Make sure you never commit this file.
 (It should be git ignored per default)
 4. If you want to use MySQL you'll also need to change the default database connection in `app/config/local/database.php`

 __Important: Have a look at the docs directory.
-Else you'll be missing some important instructions like about our [taskrunner](docs/taskrunner.md).__
+Else you'll be missing some important instructions like for our [taskrunner](docs/taskrunner.md).__

 ### Set the environment to local